amper5and/secrets.js/README.md

 ## License
 secrets.js is released under the MIT License.
-See `LICENSE`.
+See the `LICENSE` file.

 ## Development and Testing